Chapter 1

 Finally, he stood, his eyes scanning the grass for his sword.
 “I want you to tell me the truth.”

 I looked down at the three dead servants, debating my options.
 What would he say if I told him the truth?
 Would he tell the Order?
 My cynicism set in.
 That would be some way to thank me for saving his life.
 But if I didn’t tell him, would he speak of what happened here today?
 Would he tell others I moved too fast for a human?
-Would the elders begin to question what I was?
+Would they begin to question what I was?

 The Potentate had made it very clear Steifan was to be my trainee until he was ready to hunt on his own.
 It would take at least a year.
 Could I really keep my secret from him when our lives might depend on my skills?